jes-wd/anchor-episodes-index/readme.txt

 Then copy the shortcode you'll see on the settings page and paste it in any page or post.

 If you want to add multiple different podcasts on the site, you can define the RSS and Site URL's as shortcode attributes instead of on the settings page.
-Note, you cannot currently output two players on one page.
+Note, you cannot currently output more than one player on one page.

 == Shortcode examples ==
 Uses values set in the settings page: